corefan/xenko-docs/en/manual/graphics/materials/material-attributes.md

 Attributes contribute to a layer of a material.
 If a material is directly used as a model material, all its root attributes are considered part of the first layer.

-A material must have at least one declared attribute shading model to display something:

-- diffuse model (with diffuse color)
-- specular model (With specular color, possibly diffuse color and MicroSurface)
-- emissive

 ## In this section

 * [Geometry attributes](geometry-attributes.md)